spandan3743/SimpleInventoryManagementSystem/README.md

 - Windows

 ## Run
-Open `SimpleInventoryManagementSystem.sln` if created in Visual Studio, or open the `.csproj` file directly and press F5.
+Open `SimpleInventoryManagementSystem.sln` in Visual Studio, or open the `.csproj` file directly and press F5.